 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-An improving batsman, Shantry's lack of pace renders him a largely unfashionable cricketer.
-But his record is better than some left-armers seemingly destined for higher honours.
+His lack of pace renders Shantry a largely unfashionable cricketer, but his record is better than some left-armers seemingly destined for higher honours.